 SPSSI Awards for Outstanding Teaching and Mentoring

-The Society for the Psychological Study of Social Issues (SPSSI) confers an annual award for outstanding teaching and mentoring in areas related to the psychological study of social issues.
+The Society for the Psychological Study of Social Issues (SPSSI) confers one or two annual awards for outstanding teaching and mentoring in areas related to the psychological study of social issues.
 This award recognizes teaching excellence in a variety of contexts.

 Nominees should be SPSSI members who have made substantial contributions to students in the psychological study of social issues.
 To be eligible, an individual must have been teaching and/or mentoring students for at least 5 years full time since the doctoral degree.
 Nominees may teach at graduate degree granting institutions, Bachelor’s degree universities and colleges, or two-year and community colleges.